RichtersFinger/data-plumber-http/README.md

 * `flask_json`: `request.json`

 ### Status Codes
-The status-codes used by `data-plumber-http` are defined in the class `data_plumber_http.Responses`.
+The status-codes used by `data-plumber-http` are defined in the class `data_plumber_http.settings.Responses`.
-By monkey-patching this class, the status codes can be easily altered to one's individual requirements.
+By modifying this class, the status codes can be easily altered to one's individual requirements.
 ```
-from data_plumber_http import Responses
+from data_plumber_http.settings import Responses

 Responses.BAD_VALUE.status = 405
 ```